Aircraft routing and crew pairing: updated algorithms at Air France: Integrated problem

-If a crew changes of airplane during a connection between two flight legs $\ell$ and $\ell'$, its members need time to cross the airport between the arrival of $\ell$ and the departure of $\ell'$.
+If a crew changes airplane during a connection between two flight legs $\ell$ and $\ell'$, its members need time to cross the airport between the arrival of $\ell$ and the departure of $\ell'$.
 This is not possible if the time between the arrival of $\ell$ and the departure of $\ell'$ is too short.
 A \emph{short connection} is an ordered pair $(\ell,\ell')$ of flight legs that can be operated by a crew only if $\ell$ and $\ell'$ are operated by the same airplane.
-Due to short connections, aircraft routing and crew pairing problems are linked.
-More precisely, for every short connection $\alpha=(\ell,\ell')$, the solutions $\ve x$ of~\eqref{eq:ARprogram} and $\ve y$ of~\eqref{eq:MasterProblem} must satisfy
+Due to short connections, aircraft routing and crew pairing are linked.
+Given the collection of all short connections, the integrated problem consists in finding a solution of the aircraft routing problem of Section~\ref{sec:ar} and a solution of the crew pairing problem of Section~\ref{sec:crewPairing} such that whenever a short connection is used in a pairing, it is also used in a route of an airplane.